Why is My SD Card Not Working?

 • Unreadable SD card while trying to access the data saved on it.
 An error message encounters stating, cannot read from the devices.

-• SD card will be displayed as a RAW drive.
-(SD card will be displayed in the windows explorer but in the details, it will be marked as RAW)
+• The SD card will be displayed as a RAW drive.
+(SD card will be displayed in the Windows Explorer but in the details, it will be marked as RAW)

 • Windows Explorer will display a Blank SD card or an Unsupported file system.